Learn with us FAQs

 UWCs use the term “college” in the British sense of “sixth-form college”—the final two years of secondary school.
 So UWCs are upper-level secondary schools.
 For some students, this means eleventh and twelfth grades, and for others it means the equivalent of twelfth and thirteenth grades.

-In addition to the U.S. campus in New Mexico, there are UWCs in Armenia, Bosnia and Herzegovina, Canada, China, Costa Rica, Germany, Hong Kong, India, Italy, Japan, the Netherlands, Norway, Singapore, South Africa, Thailand, and Wales.
+In addition to the U.S. campus in New Mexico, there are UWCs in Armenia, Bosnia and Herzegovina, Canada, China, Costa Rica, Germany, Hong Kong, India, Italy, Japan, the Netherlands, Norway, Singapore, South Africa, Tanzania, Thailand, and Wales.

 UWCs are two-year programs, and students are obligated to complete the entire two years.
 Students and families sign a commitment form prior to enrollment.